-Scenario 1: Zee, an employee of International Trade Commission, has opened their home to take foster children for both short and long term placements.
-Zee had a foster child placed with them on February 1, 2024, and used 12 weeks of FMLA with PPL substitution to care for and bond with their foster child.
-While that child was still with them, they had another child place on June 14, 2024, and while those two foster children were still with them, had another child placed on October 30, 2024.
-Their agency has given them 12 weeks of PPL for each placement, for a total of 36 weeks of PPL, stating that an employee is entitled to 12 weeks of PPL for placement of a child with an employee for foster care.
+Scenario 1: Zeke, a Federal employee, has opened his home to take foster children for both short and long term placements.
+Zeke had a foster child placed with him on February 1, 2024, and used 12 weeks of FMLA with PPL substitution to care for and bond with this foster child.
+While that child was still with him, he had another child placed on June 14, 2024, and while those two foster children were still with him, had another child placed on October 30, 2024.
+His agency has given Zeke 12 weeks of PPL for each placement, for a total of 36 weeks of PPL, stating that an employee is entitled to 12 weeks of PPL for placement of a child with an employee for foster care.
 Is this correct?

-No. The agency is advising Zee incorrectly.
+No. The agency is advising Zeke incorrectly.
 PPL is paid leave that is substituted for FMLA leave without pay.
 Under FMLA, an employee is entitled to a total of 12 administrative workweeks of unpaid FMLA leave during any 12-month period.
-Therefore, Zee was entitled to 12 weeks of FMLA leave with PPL substitution for the first foster child placement starting February 1, 2024.
-Their 12-month FMLA period begins with the placement of the first foster child on February 1, 2024, and runs through January 31, 2025.
-Zee is entitled to take 12 weeks of FMLA/PPL during this time period.
-They are not entitled to additional FMLA/PPL until February 1, 2025, the day after the first FMLA period ends.
+Therefore, Zeke was entitled to 12 weeks of FMLA leave with PPL substitution for the first foster child placement starting February 1, 2024.
+Zeke's 12-month FMLA period begins with the placement of the first foster child on February 1, 2024, and runs through January 31, 2025.
+Zeke is entitled to take 12 weeks of FMLA/PPL during this time period.
+He is not entitled to additional FMLA/PPL until February 1, 2025, the day after the first FMLA period ends.

-Scenario 2: Doris is an employee of the U.S. Department of Labor.
+Scenario 2: Doris is a Federal employee.
 She and her husband Dave have four children.
 On June 1, 2023, Doris gives birth to their fifth child, Nathaniel.
 Doris invokes and uses FMLA leave with substitution of PPL starting June 1, 2021, thus her 12-month FMLA period runs from June 1, 2023, to May 31, 2024.
 Doris uses FMLA leave with PPL intermittently, using 8 weeks of FMLA/PPL intermittently following Nathaniel's birth.
 On January 1, 2024, Doris and Dave have a foster child, Eleazar, placed with them.
 There are still 4 weeks of PPL remaining in Doris' current FMLA 12-month period, and she uses 4 weeks of FMLA leave with substitution of PPL during the period from the date of Eleazar's placement to the end of the 12-month FMLA period following Nathaniel's birth (January 1, 2024, through May 31, 2024).
-That period is the overlap period for the 12month period following Nathaniel's birth and the 12-month period following Eleazar's foster care placement.
+That period is the overlap period for the 12-month period following Nathaniel's birth and the 12-month period following Eleazar's foster care placement.
 The 4 weeks of PPL leave used during that overlap period count toward the 12-week limit on PPL for each birth/placement event.
 Thus, as of May 31, 2024, Doris has used a total of 12 weeks of PPL in connection with Nathaniel's birth and 4 weeks of PPL in connection with Eleazar's placement.
 During the period from June 1, 2024, (the beginning of a new 12-month FMLA period) through December 31, 2024, (the end of the 12-month period following Eleazar's foster care placement), Doris may use 8 weeks of unpaid FMLA leave for which PPL can be substituted.
 Because Doris had an overlap period (January 1, 2024, to May 31, 2024) when simultaneously caring for two children during the first year after their birth and placement, the 4 weeks of PPL used during that overlap period are counted against the PPL entitlement associated with each child.
 Therefore, under this example, Doris has access to a total of 20 weeks of FMLA/PPL.